owalid/total-perspective-vortex/README.md

 | CNN   | 0.2392   |
 | LSTM  | 0.2392   |

+There is not a really good results with the deep learning models.
+We have try to train with the MNIST Brain Digits dataset and we have better results.
+You can see the results in the section "Working with other dataset".

 ### Machine learning

 We trained various machine learning models, such as SVM and Random Forest, on preprocessed EEG data.
-The following table summarizes the machine learning results:

 We have use the following features for the machine learning models: